 - Taking into account the need to address the risk of health inequities.

 - Publishing a clear description of the issues, the choices that need to be made, and the desired future state of the care systems, stating what will be the future experience of care.

 - Creating a sense of urgency to ensure sustained focus, and building a ‘guiding coalition’ for change.

-- Crisis recognised, but no clear vision or strategic plan
+- Compelling need is recognised, but no clear vision or strategic plan.

 - Leadership, vision and plan clear to the general public; pressure for change